TheJavaCoder/Scale-Playwright/README.md

 # Scaling Playwright Originization Wide.

 For a large multi-tenant, multi-deployment app.

-#
-This project is a study on how far you could abstract your tests away from Playwright and talk in more domain specific terms, which make tests faster to write and hopefully less error prone.
+This project is a study on how far you could abstract your tests away from Playwright and talk in more domain-specific terms, which make tests faster to write and hopefully less error-prone.
 #
 Basic Example:
 ```typescript